xingzhou/containercafe/docs/ansible.md

 ## Ansible Variables

 The playbooks that deploy software on machines are parameterized by a large collection of Ansible variables.
+OpenRadiant introduces a distinction between _primary_ variables, which a deployer may set, and _secondary_ variables, which are really just intermediates in the logic of the Ansible roles.

+### Primary Ansible Variables

 Five have no meaningful defaults.
 The others are defined by defaults in `ansible/group_vars/all` and can be overridden by settings in an environment-specific file and a cluster-specific file.

 Following are the five with no meaningful default.